rhysd/github-clone-all/README.md

 $ github-clone-all [flags] {query}
 ```

-`github-clone-all` is a small command to clone all repositories matching to given query and
+`github-clone-all` is a small command to clone all repositories matching to the given query and
 language via [GitHub Search API][].
 To know the detail of query, please read
 [official document for GitHub Repository Search][GitHub Repository Search].
 The query should be in
 [GitHub search syntax][] and cannot be empty.
 It clones many repositories in parallel.
 Please see
 `-help` option to know all flags.

-Repository is cloned to 'dest' directory.
-It is `$cwd/repos` by default and can be specified with
+Repositories re cloned to 'dest' directory.
+It is `./repos` by default and can be specified with
 `-dest` flag.
 And in order to reduce size of cloned repositories, `-extract` option is available.
-`-extract` only leaves files matching to given regular expression.
+`-extract` only leaves files matching to the given regular expression in cloned repository.

-Because of restriction of GitHub search API, max number of results is 1000 repositories.
-And you may
+Because of restriction of GitHub search API, the max number of results is 1000 repositories.
+And you
-need to gain GitHub API token in advance to avoid reaching API rate limit. `github-clone-all` will
+may need to get GitHub API token in advance to avoid hitting API rate limit. `github-clone-all` will
 refer the token via `-token` flag or `$GITHUB_TOKEN` environment variable.

 All arguments in `{query}` are regarded as query.
 For example, `github-clone-all foo bar` will search